helto4real/hassio/presence.md

 ```

 ## 3. Copy the appdaemon app and configure it all
-Copy the <a href=https://github.com/helto4real/hassio/blob/master/appdaemon/apps/presence/presence.py>presence.py</a> and the  <a href=https://github.com/helto4real/hassio/blob/master/appdaemon/apps/common/globals.py>globals.py</a>
+Copy the <a href=https://github.com/helto4real/hassio/blob/master/appdaemon/apps/presence/presence.py>presence.py</a> and the  <a href=https://github.com/helto4real/hassio/blob/master/appdaemon/apps/common/globals.py>globals.py</a> to for example `/appdaemon/apps`

-In your `apps.yaml` configurations file set the following settings
+In your `/appdaemon/apps/apps.yaml` configurations file set the following settings
 ```yaml
 global_modules: globals